Guvvala-Prasanth-Reddy/Computer-Networks/HTTP downloader using tcp and ssl in C Language/README.md

 The best way to evalute the file genuinity is to check the md5 sum of file i.e stiched back and the original file if they match the download is perfect and crystal clear.

-**Inorder to run this project you need to execute makefile and compile the code and run the latest executable file**
+**Inorder to run this project you need to execute makefile and compile the code and run the latest executable file  since the project is implemented using C Language**